DevExpress/vscode-rushsnippets/README.md

 ### Full Support for React, Redux, and TypeScript Coding

 **Rush Snippets** includes complete support for the React and Redux frameworks, making it easy to create components with state and properties.
-Tedious boilerplate code is now a few keystrokes away with Rush Snippets guiding you through the parts that need changing.
+Tedious boilerplate code is now only a few keystrokes away, with Rush Snippets guiding you through the parts that need changing.

-**Rush Snippets** also includes everything you need to write common code structures much more efficiently, so you can declare types, classes, interfaces, functions, variables, parameters, properties, and constants all in a fraction of the time (and keystrokes) as you do now.
+**Rush Snippets** also includes everything you need to write common code structures with greater efficiency, so you can declare types, classes, interfaces, functions, variables, parameters, properties, and constants **all in a fraction of the time** (and keystrokes) as you do now.

-**Rush Snippets** can save you time, and also help significantly reduce the physical strain developers normally experience across their careers.
+**Rush Snippets** are so effective, not only can they save you time, they can also help significantly reduce the amount of physical strain developers normally experience across their careers.

 ### Context-aware Code Creation

 **Rush Snippets** analyzes code and expands snippets based on surrounding context.
 For example, to declare a new **variable** that's a **number**, just type "**vn**" ("**v**" for **v**ariable, and "**n**" for **n**umber).
 See?
 Easy to recall!

-Internally, Rush Snippets includes **six different expansions** for this snippet, so you can use that same "vn" snippet to declare field variables, local variables, and parameters:
+Behind the scenes, Rush Snippets includes **six different expansions** for this snippet, so you can use that same "**vn**" snippet to declare **field variables**, **local variables**, and **parameters**:

 ![](media/rush-snippets-context-dependent-templates.gif)

 Rush Snippets will also add missing commas to parameter declarations if needed.

-What you get depends on where you are.
+What you get depends on where you are in the code.

 ### Two Ways to Expand a Template

-The **Rush Snippets** extension allows you to quickly expand a template.
-If you know the snippet shortcut sequence (like "vn" to create a variable that is a number, or "vs" to create a variable that's a string), just type it where you want it and press **Space**.
+**Rush Snippets** allows you to quickly expand a template if you already know the snippet shortcut (like "vn" to create a variable that is a number, or "**vs**" to create a **v**ariable that's a **s**tring).
+Just type it where you want it and press **Space**.

 ![](media/rush-snippets-expand-a-template-with-space.gif)

-You can also use IntelliSence to find the expansion you need.
-In this case, just type in a bit of what you want (like "react component"), and press **Enter** on the Snippet you want to expand.
+You can also use Intellisense to find the expansion you need.
+Just type in a bit of what you're looking for (like "react component"), and press **Enter** on the Rush Snippet you want to expand.

 ### Automatic Namespace Declaration

-**Rush Snippets** adds missing dependent imports (if needed by the snippet expansion) to the top of the file, next to any existing imports.
-It also checks if similar module imports already exist and will only adds modules that are not yet declared in the file.
+**Rush Snippets** adds missing dependent imports (if needed by the code snippet) to the top of the file, grouped with existing imports.
+It also checks if similar module imports already exist, and will only adds modules that are not yet declared in the file.

 ![](media/rush-snippets-dependent-namespace-declaration.gif)

 ### Linked Identifiers

-If a snippet contains linked identifiers or repeated text that needs to stay in sync, you can quickly change that repeated text in one step. **Rush Snippets** all the links stay in sync, even if you move the caret away.
+If a snippet contains linked identifiers (repeated text that needs to stay in sync), you can quickly change that repeated text in one step.
+With **Rush Snippets**, all the links stay in sync, even if you move the caret away.

 ![](media/rush-snippets-linked-identifiers.gif)